spikers/js/README.md

 * Complete: Found that `INFO` will just take the place of the third paramter.
 So parameter order matters, the last ones should be the ones you can fill in later.
 Is there a way to fill it out of order?
 I don't think so, I could be wrong. ~Write a bind function and find the information in the `INFO` portion.~

 ## Too Many IDs
-I commonly use frameworks where if you switch the order of the classes, everything explodes.
+I commonly use CSS files where if you switch the order of the classes, everything explodes.
 It's infuriating.

 Some consider putting IDs on everything bad practice, I call it consistency.
 Here, I explore the downsides of adding a lot of IDs and seeing how it affects render time and traversing time.
 Does clouding up the DOM Namespace affect performance that much?
 * See render time and traversing time for 10 IDs, 10 classes, 10 unique tags and compare it to traversing time for 10,000 IDs